tbobkermux/stitch_live_stream_assets/README.md

 rename the ```.env_example``` file to ```.env``` and populate the environment variables with your API key and secret and chosen subdomain that will be used for the fixed webhook url.

+You need to have ffmpeg installed in your local environment as it used this to merge all the assets together.

 ## Run the example
-Now run ```yarn start``` in the terminal to start localtunnel and node server.
+Now run ```yarn stitch``` in the terminal to start the process.

-Use the generated public localtunnel url and use it to populate Mux dashboard > settings > Webhooks > Create New webhook.